TakafumiSakagami/cpiaengine/README.md

 ### waiter();

 Gives the waiter a job.
 He will wait for the amount of frames specified in the `frames` flag.

+The waiter will also update vram usage, preventing crashes in resource-heavy scenes.
 I love him.

 ### Adding new functions